Clone trains will arrive at destinations 2-3 hours before parent trains: Official | Business

 Clone trains will arrive at destinations 2-3 hours before parent trains: Official

-With the Railways rolling out 40 clone trains from Monday, waitlisted passengers on high traffic routes can hope to reach their destinations two-three hours before the corresponding parent train, a senior official said on Sunday.
+With the Railways set to roll out from Monday 40 clone trains on high demand routes, waitlisted passengers can hope to reach their destinations two-three hours before the corresponding parent train, a senior official said on Sunday.
 These clone trains -- primarily 3-AC trains with fewer halts, higher speeds and a departure time before the parent train -- come as a boon for the passengers who have to travel in an emergency or have made last-minute plans, the official said.

 The advance reservation period for these trains will be 10 days and the booking opened at 8 am on September 19, the Railways said.
 "It is better to run trains on routes where there is more demand, than keeping the assets idle.
 We tried to implement this earlier, but not enough path was available.
 Now, with this pandemic there is no dearth of path and this is the right time to test the market for such trains," the official said.

 "The clone trains will be primarily 3AC trains and run ahead of the already operating special trains.
 The zones have been given flexibility to decide how much of a head start the clone trains will be given depending on the availability of path and commercial viability it can be one hour or four hours or even more ,¨ he added.
-While as of now, no dynamic fare is being charged for these trains, sources said that in the near future, it can be considered.
+While as of now, no dynamic fare is being charged for these trains, sources said it can be considered in the near future.
 This initiative was first announced by then Railway Minister Suresh Prabhu in 2016, but it failed to take off primarily because of congestion on the rail network.
 While the 19 pairs of Humsafar Express trains will be of 18 coaches, the Lucknow-Delhi train will have 22 coaches.

 The two trains operating under the Northeast Frontier Railway are also from Bihar: Katihar to Delhi and back.
 The Northern Railway will also run 10 trains (5 pairs) which will operate between Delhi and Bihar and back, West Bengal to Delhi, Punjab to West Bengal, Uttar Pradesh to Delhi among others.